 Another once per week reward is the cracked stellacluster that drops straight into your inventory after finishing the raid.
 This is good for one grade 8 combat materia of your choice.
 This is limited to one per week until the next Alliance Raid comes out, but I don’t personally run it just for the cluster, since it’s a fairly small reward, and materia is easy to come by in many other ways.

 Your daily or weekly ‘checklist’ will look different depending on your current in game interests.
 Saving up for cosmetic items?
 Trying to improve your item level for raiding?
 There’s only so much time in a day (or week) to play the game, so prioritize based on your personal goals.

-For me, weeklies always include the Fashion Report, Custom Deliveries, a Priority Squadron Mission, and capping Tomestones of Allegory.
-My dailies vary a bit more, but tend to be Beast Tribes, a couple Roulettes for experience, and my Retainer Ventures.
+For me, weeklies always include the Fashion Report, Custom Deliveries, a Priority Squadron Mission, and capping Tomestones.
+My dailies vary a bit more, but tend to be Tribal Quests, a couple Roulettes for experience, and my Retainer Ventures.

 Which of these tasks are most important to you?
 Have your activities changed over time as you’ve progressed in the game?
 Let me know down in the comments.